maloan/dsl_chatbot_devops/docs/Databases/NonAzure/MongoDB_Overview.md

----
-created: 2024-11-19 08:18
-updated: 2024-11-22 15:27
----
 ## MongoDB Overview

 ### **What is MongoDB?**

-MongoDB is a widely used document-oriented NoSQL database that provides flexibility and scalability for modern applications.
+MongoDB is a widely used document-oriented NoSQL database that provides flexibility and [Scalability](../../Containerization_and_Deployment/Scalability.md) for modern applications.
 It allows developers to store data in JSON-like format (BSON) which is schema-free, enabling the storage of complex, hierarchical data structures with ease.
 It is well-suited for managing large amounts of unstructured data.

 For more information, visit the [official MongoDB documentation](https://www.mongodb.com/docs/manual/#what-is-mongodb).